| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 To receive medically necessary treatment for any ill-health or injury whilst visiting an RHCA country, provide local health authorities with:

-For more information on Reciprocal Health Care Agreements, call the Traveling with PBS medicine inquiry line on 1800 500 147 or call Department of Human Services general inquiry line on 132 290.
+For more information on Reciprocal Health Care Agreements, call Traveling with PBS medicine inquiry line on 1800 500 147 or call Department of Human Services 132 290.

 - Australian passport or other passport which shows you are a permanent Australian resident

-- valid Medicare card - check date to ensure you will be covered until you return to Australia
+- valid Medicare card - check expiry date to ensure you cover until you return to Australia

 Visitors to Australia - entitlements for treatment under RHCA>

 As a resident of an overseas RHCA country you are entitled to medically necessary treatment for ill-health or injury whilst in Australia.
 This does not include treatment considered ongoing, elective or treatment in a private hospital, but you are entitled to: